bogdanciobanu/steps/README.md

 3. Create a your step under `./steps/family/`, it should contain a `Dockerfile`.
 4. Once your step contains `Dockerfile` run `make apps` to generate baur application file for the newly created steps, the file created will be called `.app.toml`
 5. After running the command you should be able to run `baur run family/my-new-step` to build it.

+### Adding integration tests to steps
+Integration tests are meant to test the step container works as expected.
+Their purpose is to use the step docker image externally and validate its operation.
+1. Integration tests should be implemented in the same directory of the step.
+2. The test file should be called `<step>_integration_test.go`.
+3. Integration tests should have a build tag `// +build integration`.
+4. Integration tests run as a part of the build process and require the step image to be build in order to operate.
+In order to execute them run `baur run <step_name>`.
+Once the step is built the tests will be executed.
+5. It is possible to run integration tests locally by passing the step image name using the `STEP_IMAGE` environment variable.

 ## Contributing